smitoi/unibuc-coursework/README.md

 # FMI Coursework

-Various work from my time at The Faculty of Mathematics and Computer Science, University of Bucharest, all in one repo.
+Some of the work from my time at The Faculty of Mathematics and Computer Science, University of Bucharest.

 * programming techniques, data structures, algorithms
     - various problems from InfoArena